AbigailMathews/ARFoundationDemoApp/README.md

 You'll also want to change your Company Name and Product Name at the top of the Player Settings window.

 Now, you can try building your app if you'd like.
-Even though it looks like you're seeing just the
+Even though it looks like you're seeing just the device camera rendering directly to your phone's screen, ARFoundation is doing a lot behind the scenes.
+We'll see how to visualize this in the next section.

 ----